Art

 IMPACT

-Our approach to Art at All Saints ensures our children find enjoyment in art through participation in a variety of meaningful cross-curricular art projects.
-As a result, pupils reach the end of year six equipped with a range of artistic skills which they can use to create work across a variety of creative disciplines and art forms.
-They acquire a working knowledge of these skills and become proficient in choosing, using and applying them to express themselves for their enjoyment, their well-being or to fulfil a brief – ensuring they are ready for art in high school, and to draw on art activities as a resource to support their own well-being outside of school.
-Our pupils will use artistic vocabulary in conversation to discuss and evaluate their own artwork and to understand and engage in conversations about works of art for pleasure, educational or future work purposes.
+As a result, pupils reach the end of year six equipped artistic skills they can use to create their own art in a range of forms (painted, drawn, sculpted or crafted).
+They acquire a working knowledge of skills and become proficient in choosing and applying these to express themselves for enjoyment, well-being or to fulfil a brief – ensuring they are ready for art in high school, and to draw on art activities as a resource to support their own well-being outside of school.
+Our pupils will have conversations about artwork and feel confident in using artistic vocabulary to discuss art for pleasure, educational or future work purposes.
 By sharing the work of great artists, craft-makers and designers, our curriculum conveys how art reflects and shapes our history and culture.
 Children’s own artwork on display around the school showcases our pupils’ developing artistic talents at all abilities, and demonstrates how art is a vital subject in its use to communicate ideas feelings and meanings visually; at school and in the wider world beyond.

 PARENTS